ingafter60/mysql_restaurant/README.md

 ## 6. Adding Meals List View

 	> include the meals's url to project url

 	> define urlpatterns in meals's url

 	> create template/Meals/list.html in meals

 	> def in views to display the list.html

+## 7. Adding Meals Detail View

+	> in views add mail_detail

+	> in url add the path using slug

+	> create detail.html in Template/Meals

+	> display the detail meal